Wellnhopterus: Discovery and history

-The known fossil remains of Wellnhopterus consist of specimen TMM 42489-2, which is a set of upper and lower jaws, specimens TMM 42489-2.3 to 42489-2.8, which are several cervical vertebrae, and specimen TMM 42489-2.9, which is a fragmentary long bone.
+The known fossil remains of Wellnhopterus consist of specimen TxVP 42489-2, which is a set of upper and lower jaws, specimens TxVP 42489-2.3 to 42489-2.8, which are several cervical vertebrae, and specimen TxVP 42489-2.9, which is a fragmentary long bone.
 The layer of the Javelina Formation where they were found dated back to the Maastrichtian of the Late Cretaceous.
 The complete specimen, including the jaws and the cervical vertebrae, were given the new genus and type species Wellnhopterus brevirostris in December 2021.
 It was named and described by Andres and, posthumously, Langston Jr. The generic name Wellnhopterus honors Wellnhofer by combining his name with the Greek word πτερόν (pteron, meaning "wing"), a typical suffix for pterosaur genera, and would translate as "Wellnhofer's wing".
 The specific name brevirostris is a combination of the Latin words brevis, meaning "short", and rostrum, meaning "beak", which references its description in the literature as a "short-faced animal".
-Specimen TMM 42489-2 was made the holotype of Wellnhopterus and it includes the front of the paired (both left-side and right-side) premaxillae, the paired maxillae, the jugals, the front of the mandibular symphysis and the dentary branch.
+Specimen TxVP 42489-2 was made the holotype of Wellnhopterus and it includes the front of the paired (both left-side and right-side) premaxillae, the paired maxillae, the jugals, the front of the mandibular symphysis and the dentary branch.
 The remains had been partially articulated.